-Tooshar Swain serves as Public Policy Advisor for the National Association for Music Education (NAfME).
+Tooshar Swain (ToosharS@nafme.org) serves as Director of Public Policy and Advocacy for the National Association for Music Education (NAfME).
 In his role, Tooshar focuses on ESSA implementation, higher education policy, and other policies aimed at promoting music education in underserved areas.

 Prior to Joining NAfME, Tooshar most recently served as Policy and Communications Director for congressional candidate Micah Edmond in Virginia’s 8th Congressional District.
 Tooshar also served as Deputy Policy Director for Rick Santorum’s 2012 presidential campaign, focusing on economic policy.